 Current automatically places some daily limits on your withdrawals: The daily spending limit for purchases is $2,000, while the ATM cash withdrawal limit is $500 per day.
 However, if you’re worried about security, you can also lower your limits.

 We agree with you that having fast and reliable customer care should be among each bank’s primary concerns.
-That’s why we’re happy to report that Current bank customer service is one of its strongest sides.
-Agents are available via email, phone, or chat, so you can get help whenever need it.
+That’s why we’re happy to report that Current customer support is one of its strongest sides.
+Agents are available via email, phone, or chat, so you can get help whenever you need it.

 However, we were not equally satisfied with other customer-related aspects of support.
 Despite its cutting-edge design, the Current website is somewhat hard to navigate.
 There’s a knowledge base with answers to the most common questions, but finding what you’re looking for can be tricky.

 When it comes to security, we’ve already mentioned that all Current accounts are insured by the partnered Federal Deposit Insurance Corporation-insured bank, Choice Financial Group.

 Current employs industry-standard security features to protect all transactions.
 Mobile features such as fingerprint or facial recognition, are also available.

 Our Current review highlights the many strong points of this banking solution, but we also need to mention where it falls short.
 Regrettably, there are no physical branches, although, to be fair, this drawback is partially compensated with numerous stores where you can deposit cash into your account.

 Moreover, there are no Current.com checks and checkbooks, meaning that you cannot write checks from your account.